Community programs are open to all girls from across Long Island, regardless of whether or not they participate in our school-based programs.

 Requirements to enter:

 BFL will remain an exclusive program offered by Girls Inc. of Long Island.
 Girls, both new and returning participants, must apply for the program each year.
-In order to be considered eligible for the program, girls must be in high school in Long Island and hold at least a 2.5 GPA.
+In order to be considered eligible for the program, girls must be in high school, grades 9-12, on Long Island.

 Upon applying to the program, the participant must pay a $25 application fee.
-Upon being accepted, the participant must pay a $25 program fee, to include all program activities, meals and snacks, and a BFL t-shirt.
+Upon being accepted, the participant must pay a $25 program fee, to include all program activities, materials, and t-shirt.